Gastonia, North Carolina

 Photo Credit: Deb L. Waters

 God Bless.
-Thank you for the visit.
+What small things can you find this week?
+Thank you for visiting.
 I appreciate y’all.

 Photo Credit: Deb L. Waters